skypjack/entt/docs/md/resource.md

 struct my_resource { const int value; };
 ```

-The _loader_ is a callable type the aim of which is to load a specific resource:
+The _loader_ is a callable type, the aim of which is to load a specific resource:

 ```cpp
 struct my_loader final {